Learn how payday loans work in the windy city.

 A selection of payday loans you can apply for

-You can apply for a cash advance in Chicago online or by visiting a storefront.
-In either case, you’ll have to meet the following eligibility criteria:
+Whether you apply online or by visiting a storefront, you typically have to meet the following eligibility criteria:

 - You are at least 18 years old